 These faculty development workshops provide strategies and examples for enhancing teaching aimed at preparing students to address the challenges of sustainability in their professional, civic and personal lives regardless of discipline.

-The faculty-led workshop will provide opportunities for cross-disciplinary interaction, definitions and examples of sustainability education, discussion of learning outcomes and student engagement, and tours of on-campus sustainability resources.
+The workshop will provide opportunities for cross-disciplinary interaction, definitions and examples of sustainability education, discussion of learning outcomes and student engagement, and tours of on-campus sustainability resources.
 Opportunities to engage students in experiential learning will be highlighted.
 This workshop also provides an opportunity to tailor existing or new courses so they qualify for the new undergraduate and graduate certificate in Sustainability (www.sustain.uga.edu).
 Participants will have the summer to revise an existing syllabus or create a new one.

-$500 Faculty Development Grants are available for up to 20 participants.
+Faculty Development Grants of $500 are available for up to 20 participants.
 Applications are accepted from all current UGA faculty.
 Completed applications should be mailed to firstname.lastname@example.org by the application deadline.